NREL/OpenOA/readme.md

 pip install .
 ```

-You should now be able to import openoa from the Python interpreter:
+You should now be able to import OpenOA from the Python interpreter:

 ```bash
 python